Canada's top lenders cut prime rates after central bank's surprise move

-Royal Bank of Canada (RY.TO), Bank of Nova Scotia (BNS.TO) and Toronto-Dominion Bank (TD.TO) all cut their prime rates to 2.45%, effective March 30.
+Royal Bank of Canada, Bank of Nova Scotia and Toronto-Dominion Bank all cut their prime rates to 2.45%, effective March 30.

 The Bank of Canada cut its overnight interest rate by 50 basis points to 0.25%, its lowest level since June 2010 and the third cut in March.